heoelri/adopac/labs/lab1/lab1.md

 * Click on "Add"

 We can now see that there was a new section added to our YAML pipeline:

 *Note: You may experience indentation errors demarked by red and yellow lines.
-Use the backspace option to correct the identation until the red and yellow lines are gone.*
+Use the backspace option to correct the indentation until the red and yellow lines are gone.*

 ![New Section in Pipeline](img/lab1_new_bash_task_in_editor.png)